-Most of the Pacific War was in the southern islands of Okinawa and Kyūshū.
-Tōkyō was utterly destroyed in the Firebombing of 1945.
+Although most of the Pacific War was fought in the southern islands of Okinawa and Kyushu, Tokyo was utterly destroyed in the Firebombing of 1945.
 Unbeknownst even to locals, there are still a handful of spread out ruins in the Greater Tokyo Metropolitan Area.
 If you’re a WWII buff, this one is for you!

-Note: This might be the only Japan WWII tour in Tōkyō in English.
-All of these sites are extremely rare in this part of Japan.
+Note: This might be the only Tokyo WWII tour in English.
+These sorts of sites are extremely rare in this part of Japan.

 I’m currently working on two more Japan WWII tours besides this Tokyo WWII Tour.
 As it looks now, I’m thinking about a two night/three day excursion and another much more involved two-week tour.
 These Japan WWII tours are still in development, so if you have questions or suggestions about this, please contact me.

 This iconic train station bore the scars of war until 2012 when the façade was restored to its original 1914 glory.
 Dutch-influenced dome artwork was thought to be lost in the war, but was recovered and is now visible again!